 Each time the layout is saved, geometry information is sent to InCopy.
 When an InCopy user is working on an article that is placed on the layout, the Geometry Update icon in the Studio toolbar changes color: yellow when a low priority change is received, and red when a high priority change is received.

 Info: This feature requires Studio for InDesign and InCopy version 15.1.2 (for Adobe 2020) or any higher version of Studio for InDesign and InCopy.
+(See how to check which version of Studio for InDesign and InCopy is installed.)

 Note: Manually sending out an update is only relevant when the article is actually being edited in InCopy.
 This is indicated by a lock icon in the Elements panel for the article.